TypeScript Notes

 files with thets

 files that generated them.
-The flag adds comments to the compiledjs
+This flag adds comments to the compiledjs

 files; those comments reference the map files, which then reference thets